 11:00 In small groups, visit a café or stroll the village square

-As for coursework, your first requirement will be to provide us with reading material for the plane flight from the U.S., by submitting to us, prior to the first beverage service on the plane, a several-page take-home exam consisting of your identifications of a previously circulated list of about 100 terms to know.
-These will range across the archaeological (stylobate), cultural (marriage in Classical times), historical (the Areopagus), literary (satyr plays), philosophical (elenchus), political (Greek agora), and religious (Artemis).
-We will return these to you for you to refer to throughout the study tour.
+As for coursework, your first requirement will be to provide me with reading material for the plane flight from the U.S., by submitting to me, prior to the first beverage service on the plane, a several-page take-home exam consisting of your identifications of a previously circulated list of about 200 terms to know.
+These will range across the archaeological (the Doric order), cultural (marriage in Classical times), historical (the Areopagus), literary (satyr plays), philosophical (elenchus), political (Greek agora), and religious (Artemis).
+I will return these to you for you to refer to throughout the study tour.

-We hold a seminar about every second evening, and there will often be short handwritten homework assignments, keyed to the reading for the next seminar.
-Also, each student selects from a circulated list, and researches prior to departure, two sites that we will be at (one at Ancient Korinth and one on the circuit tour) on which the student will give a 10-minute oral site report when we are at that site.
+We hold a seminar about every second evening, and there will often be short, handwritten homework assignments, keyed to the reading for the next seminar.
+Also, each student selects from a circulated list, and researches prior to departure, two sites that we will be at on which the student will submit a 3-4 page paper, and then, when we are at that site, give a five-minute oral site report.
 Finally, by August 15th, each student submits a 8-10 page paper on an appropriate topic of the student's choice.
-Students should discuss preliminary ideas with us prior to departure.
+Students should discuss preliminary ideas with me prior to departure.

 Ancient Korinth is a small village where American scholars have been working for one hundred years.
 Accommodations there will be in the family-run hotel Rooms Marinos.